Skip to content

 Subtle and playful Ernest et Célestine big winner of Cinekid

 It is rare for the same film to receive both jury and (children's) audience awards at the Cinekid festival.
 But about the subtle and sparkling French animated film Ernest et Célestine everyone agreed this time.
 This story based on picture books by Belgian illustrator Gabrielle Vincent, who died in 2000, won a double award, making it this year's big winner.
-Ernest and Célestine are a bear and a mouse who have to find that their friendship is poorly understood in the bear and mouse world.
+Ernest and Célestine are a bear and a mouse who have to face the fact that their friendship is poorly understood in the bear and mouse world.

 DUS retains grant, leadership leaves

-The Netherlands' most striking company when it comes to handling grant money has been saved.
+The Netherlands' most remarkable company when it comes to handling grant money has been saved.
 The Theatre newspaper reports that the central government has agreed to the new adjusted budget, which had to be prepared after earlier this year a loss of over 2 million euros had arisen.
 So the company keeps the one and a half million euros and artistic director Jos Thie and his business partner Jelle Snijder are chased out of the city with pitch and feathers, where they can join the Supervisory Board that had already turned a little too blind eye.
 After all, putting in an overpriced production to make up for the deficit from an earlier run of that same overpriced production: no entrepreneur would ever allow that.

 Cinekid honours French animation filmmaker Michel Ocelot with Lifetime Achievement Award

 The feature-length French animated film is on the rise.
 To emphasise this, Michel Ocelot, one of the pacesetters, has been invited as guest of honour by the Cinekid children's film festival.
 Tonight, he was also presented with a Lifetime Achievement Award, which he accepted with a modest protest.
-As an animation filmmaker, Michel Ocelot (1943) still considers himself an adolescent with much to discover.
+As an animation filmmaker, Michel Ocelot (1943) considers himself still an adolescent with much to discover.

 Art for all: €3 per person, per month